FREQUENTLY ASKED QUESTIONS

 Do you have questions about motor Oil?
 Find answers here.

 Ans.
-Valvoline motor oil does not have a documented expiration date.
+Valvoline engine oil does not have a documented expiration date.
 Under optimal conditions, the product is stable for an extended period of time and can be used as long as the American Petroleum Institute (API) rating on the label continues to meet or exceed the requirements listed in your owner's manual.
 If the rating is still current, shake the container before use to blend any additives that may have settled.

 7. Do I have to change my vehicle's oil filter with every oil change?

 Ans.
 Yes, Valvoline recommends replacing the filter every time your vehicle receives an oil change by following the oil change frequency recommendations in your vehicle's owner's manual.
 This eliminates any risk of contaminants trapped by the oil filter (e.g., dirt) from re-entering the oil.

 8. I heard that when engine oil becomes dark, that means it's time to change it.
 Is this true?